robertgerardb/Household-CPG-Sentiment-Analysis/README.md

 ### Last Update: 4/16/20
 #### Latest change is exploring other brands to gain more confidence in sentiment of sector space

-#### There appears to be a large drop in consumer household CPG sentiment since the pandemic.
-Teaser (incomplete) visuals directly below, before title slide.
+#### There appears to be a dip in consumer household CPG sentiment since the pandemic.
+Teaser (incomplete) visuals directly below, before title slide

 ![](./visuals/30_sixBrand_timeseries_duringCovid_conservative.png)